ktickner/up42/README.md

 ### Number indicator on cart

 Currently there is no indication that the shopping cart includes any items.
 This could be improved as an easy to implement UX improvement.

+### Tests

+I realise I asked explicitly if this was a requirement.
+Unfortunately, as I started to implement testing I hit a bit of a wall and the deadline has come so instead I will write a bit about it.
+Although I have some experience with component testing (using React testing library, which would be my go to), I have not had much reason to look into testing components which are driven by context, using reducer actions. \
+I have found very little in the way of documentation or guides on how to test things like, if a reducer action has been called, how to effectively mock these, or forcing a reducer action to ensure the component responds correctly to the changing state. \
+I think one workaround for this is to convert some components to be more `dumb`, meaning driven by props rather than the context itself.
+This kind of defeats the purpose of having the context in the first place, though, and I still would not be able to effectively test that reducer actions are being fired at the right time. \
+I would love to recieve any recommendations for where I could go to learn to solve these problems (more effectively than experimentation, which would potentially take quite a while), or real world examples, as I would like to know how to solve this problem in the future.